Quiq/logspout/ABOUT_THIS_FORK.md

 ## Changes on this fork

 * Disable backlog on container start/restart.
-* Reconnect when syslog connection is failed every 2s.
+* Reconnect when syslog connection is failed every second.
 * Set syslog connection deadline 10s to detect syslog in -sigstop state.
 * Set syslog connection write deadline 10s to detect syslog in -sigstop state.
 * Set syslog tcp/tls connection timeout to 10s.